shalaby-1/Dagger-Component-Inject/README.md

 }
 ```
 3- create the class that will depend on the 2 previous classes
-4- create an instance for the 2 classess and pass it to the constructor of  the first class
+4- create an instance for the 2 classess and pass it to the constructor of  the master class
 ```java
 public class Coffee {
     // depend on Farm and River class